scriptPilot/app-framework/docs/software.md

 5. Open from the top menu *File > Settings* and select in the left menu *Install*
 6. Search for package `language-vue-component` and click on *install*
 7. Search for package `linter-eslint` and click on *install*
+8. Search for package `editorconfig` and click on *install*
-8. Close the settings tab and Atom itself
+9. Close the settings tab and Atom itself

+### .editorconfig file

-Atom is linting your code now according the ESLint configuration (read more later on).
-But if you prefer to have the *.editorconfig* file - don't worry, it will be created and updated automatically, according your configuration in the *app/config.json* file.
+The *.editorconfig* file will be created / updated automatically.
+You can configure it in the *config.json* file.
 To write a line without value, for example `[*]`, assign value `null`, else assign the value as string or number.

 Example: